Pon de Replay

-"Pon de Replay" is the debut single of Barbadian singer Rihanna, from her debut studio album Music of the Sun (2005).
+"Pon de Replay" is the debut single by Barbadian singer Rihanna from her debut studio album, Music of the Sun (2005).
 It was written and produced by Vada Nobles, Alisha "M'Jestie" Brooks, Carl Sturken and Evan Rogers.
 The song was released on May 24, 2005, as the lead single from the album.
-Prior to signing a six album record deal with Def Jam Recordings, "Pon de Replay" was one of three songs which was recorded for her demo tape to be sent to record labels.
-It is a dance-pop, dancehall and R&B song that features elements of pop and reggae.
+Prior to signing a six-album record deal with Def Jam Recordings, "Pon de Replay" was one of three songs which was recorded for her demo tape to be sent to record labels.
+It is a pop, dancehall and R&B song that features elements of reggae, and reggaeton.
 The lyrics revolve around Rihanna asking a DJ to turn the volume of her favorite songs up louder.
-The name means "play it again" in Bajan Creole, the language used for everyday speech in Barbados.
+The title means "play it again" in Bajan Creole.

 "Pon de Replay" received positive reviews from music critics, who praised the song's composition and its choice as the singer's debut single.
-The song was a commercial success, peaking at number one in New Zealand and on the US Billboard Dance Club Songs chart.
-It also reached number two on both the US Billboard Hot 100 chart and the UK Singles Chart, whilst achieving top five positions in eight other countries including Austria, Belgium, Denmark, and Switzerland.
-It was certified two times Platinum by the Recording Industry Association of America denoting shipments of over 2,000,000 copies.
+The song was a commercial success, peaking at number one in New Zealand and the top five in Austria, Belgium, Denmark, Hungary, Ireland, Norway, Scotland, Sweden, Switzerland, the United Kingdom, and the United States.
+It has also obtained multi-platinum certifications in New Zealand, the United Kingdom, and the United States.
 The song's accompanying music video was directed by Little X, and features Rihanna in a club with her friends, who ask the DJ to play their favorite song repeatedly.